runxel/GDL-sublime/README.md

   - OS X: `~/Library/Application Support/Sublime Text 2/Packages/GDL`

 ## Usage
 From now on you can select `GDL` as the current language in the bottom right corner of ST.
+But wait!
+There's more!
+Activate a well aligned color scheme by modifying the syntax specific preferences file, which you can find using the menu item `Preferences -> Settings - More -> Syntax Specific – User`, after you set the syntax to `GDL` for the current file.

+Copy this into the new file and save:
+`{
+	"color_scheme": "Packages/GDL/GDL.tmTheme"
+}`

 ## Getting Started With Sublime Text
 New to Sublime?
 Then I can recommend the excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).